-We’re a little over a month away from the NW Youth Careers Expo, the annual career exploration event that gives the community a chance to support its high school students and future workforce.
-This week, we’re highlighting the Arts & Communication Zone, a new focus at the Expo.
+We’re just one month away from the NW Youth Careers Expo, the annual career exploration event that gives leading employers a chance to support today’s high school students and tomorrow’s workforce.
+This week, we’re highlighting the Arts & Communication Zone, a growing focus at the Expo.

-This zone will feature a vibrant range of influential employers, including Wieden+Kennedy, The Oregonian, Swift, Oregon Public Broadcasting, the Governor’s Office of Film & Television and many more.
-Postsecondary partners include the University of Oregon and Portland Community College.
+This zone will feature a vibrant range of influential employers, including Wieden+Kennedy, The Oregonian/OregonLive, Swift, Instrument, Barbizon, Oregon Film and many more.
+Postsecondary partners include the University of Oregon and Clackamas Community College.

 In the Arts & Communication Zone, students can:

 - Connect with people who work in the mass media industry